 To moderate the premium and expand the trust (which should, all things being equal, bring benefits including increased liquidity and a lower ongoing expense ratio), SHRS has issued 307,000 shares since we published our last note.
 Prior to this, it last issued shares in 2012.
+All share issuance is done at a premium to NAV, ensuring that existing shareholders are not diluted.
 At 28 May 2019, there were 30,304,580 ordinary shares in issue.
-All share issuance is at a premium to NAV.